1wheel/roadtolarissa/source/_posts/2017-11-12-literate-blogging.md

 })
 ```

 Files in the `_templates` directory, currently `rss.xml`, `sitemap.xml` and  `post.html`,  are converted to ES6 template strings with `eval`.
-This would be risky with user entered data, but when you're writting the code and content you can cut corners.
+This would be risky with user entered data, but writting both the code and content lets you cut corners.

 ```javascript
 var templates = {}